airr-community/common-repo-wg/recommendations.md

 sharing policy should be to deposit data in a public domain database with no restrictions over deposit, access, storage, curation, and use.

+**Recommendation 2: Commercially valuable AIRR sequence data.** In exceptional circumstances, AIRR sequence data may be commercially valuable.
+Where there is an intent to commercialize AIRR sequence data and/or associated antibodies, provisions should be made to share data and/or materials under a confidentiality agreement/non-disclosure agreement (NDA) and a material transfer agreement (MTA), respectively.

-**Recommendation 2: No intellectual property restrictions.** Depositors of data and repositories should have no right to interfere with access to and use of the data by others, including through the assertion of any intellectual property rights.
+**Recommendation 3: No intellectual property restrictions.** Depositors of data and repositories should have no right to interfere with access to and use of the data by others, including through the assertion of any intellectual property rights.

-**Recommendation 3: Legal exceptions.** Exceptions to open data sharing (Recommendation 1) should only be considered in rare circumstances that require compliance with local laws (e.g., privacy/health information) and Institutional Review Boards (e.g., respect for participant consent).
+**Recommendation 4: Legal exceptions.** Exceptions to open data sharing (Recommendation 1) should only be considered in rare circumstances that require compliance with local laws (e.g., privacy/health information) and Institutional Review Boards (e.g., respect for participant consent).